Bubba898/cluster-config-initial/README.md

 Default ingress IP
 - This repo is preconfigured to use a single MetalLB IP: `192.168.178.240`.
 - The Istio ingress Service is pinned to the same IP.
-- You can change this IP by updating both:
+- You centrally configure this IP once (see next section); manifests reference it automatically.
-  - `infrastructure/metallb/metallb.yaml` → `IPAddressPool.spec.addresses`
-  - `istio/istio.yaml` → `istio-ingressgateway.values.service.loadBalancerIP`

 Single-source IP configuration
-- The IP is centrally defined as `INGRESS_IP` via Flux `postBuild.substitute` in `clusters/home/flux-system/gotk-sync.yaml`.
-- Manifests reference `${INGRESS_IP}` so you only set it once.
+- The source of truth is `ansible/group_vars/all.yml` → `ingress_ip`.
+- The Ansible play (`ansible/site.yml`) publishes this into a ConfigMap `flux-system/cluster-params` with key `INGRESS_IP`.
+- Flux `Kustomization` objects use `postBuild.substituteFrom` to read from that ConfigMap, so `${INGRESS_IP}` is expanded across manifests.
 - To change the IP:
-  1. Edit `clusters/home/flux-system/gotk-sync.yaml` and set `INGRESS_IP` to your new address
+  1. Edit `ansible/group_vars/all.yml` and set `ingress_ip: "NEW_IP"`
+  2. Run the Ansible playbook again so it updates the `cluster-params` ConfigMap
-  2. Commit and let Flux reconcile (MetalLB pool, Istio Service, and GitLab hosts will update)
+  3. Flux will reconcile and apply the new value (MetalLB pool, Istio Service, GitLab, etc.)

 Access without a domain (sslip.io)
 - To use the stack without owning a domain, the manifests are pre-set to sslip.io hostnames that resolve automatically to the ingress IP: